z3rone-org/uuid_filelock/README.md

 This mechanism ensures that only one process can hold the lock at any time, making it ideal for coordinating file or resource access across multiple processes.

+*Note: In order for this to work over a network share the `verification_delay` needs to be larger than the time it takes for a client to detect that another has created a file.*

 ## Installation

 Install the package via pip: